GOFUVI/hf_eolus_sar_ingestion/docs/ingest_sar_pipeline.md

 Dockerfile that derives from `rocker/geospatial`, installs Python dependencies and AWS CLI in a virtual environment, installs required R packages (including `S1OCN`), copies `upload_SAR.R`, and sets it as the container entrypoint.

 ### `scripts/upload_SAR.R`
 R script executed inside the upload container.
-It reads ZIP files from `downloads/`, extracts wind data using the `S1OCN` package, adds date partition columns, writes a partitioned GeoParquet dataset under `parquet_output/`, and exports a `columns.sql` file describing Athena column types.
+It reads ZIP files from `downloads/`, extracts wind data using the `S1OCN` package, adds a date partition column, writes a partitioned GeoParquet dataset under `parquet_output/`, and exports a `columns.sql` file describing Athena column types.

 ### `scripts/Dockerfile.catalog`
 Lightweight Python image that installs `pyarrow`, `shapely`, and `pystac[validation]`.
 It copies `build_sar_catalog.py` and `parquet_stac_utils.py` and uses the former as the entrypoint.